Ice hockey in Calgary

 The history of ice hockey in Calgary extends back well over a century to the first recorded ice hockey game in Alberta in 1893.
 Imported from eastern Canada, the game's popularity rapidly grew in the city, with teams at every level playing for and capturing Canada's national championships.
-Calgary is known today as one of Canada's best ice hockey cities with the Calgary Flames and Calgary Hitmen receiving immense support from the city.
+Calgary is known today as one of Canada's best ice hockey cities with the Calgary Flames (NHL), Calgary Wranglers (AHL) and Calgary Hitmen (WHL) receiving immense support from the city.
 The Calgary Oval X-Treme is one of the most dominant women's ice hockey teams in the country, while Junior A ice hockey is also well supported with two teams in the city.
 Calgary is home to the Mac's AAA midget hockey tournament, one of the most prestigious midget hockey tournaments in the world which has seen dozens of future National Hockey League players play in this city before their professional careers began.